danielcorin/blog/content/posts/language-model-schema-and-object-gen.md

 ## Using a language model to extract a JSON Schema by example

-By feeding in several (sanitized) example objects and instructure the language model to define a [JSON schema](https://json-schema.org/) for those object, we were able to get most of the way to extracting a universal schema definition for these objects using `text-davinci-003`.
+By feeding in several (PII sanitized) example objects and instructure the language model to define a [JSON schema](https://json-schema.org/) for those object, we were able to get most of the way to extracting a universal schema definition for these objects using `text-davinci-003`.

 Here's a simple example of how you can do this: